 Intranets also make it easy for communicators to understand if employees have read important announcements, as well as to instantly broadcast critical news to employee employees through their mobile phones.

 Finally, intranet software enables asynchronous collaboration, so employees can stay focused and on-task.

 Include your employees in the process

-There is a greater chance your hybrid workplace initiative will be successful if employees feel included in journey and related discussions.
-This could be accomplished through employee surveys, where employees are asked for input on how they feel about returning to the workplace.
+There is a greater chance your hybrid workplace initiative will be successful if employees feel included in the journey and related discussions.
+This could be accomplished through employee surveys and polls, where employees are asked for input on how they feel about returning to the workplace.

 Make it safe